open-component-model/ocm/pkg/contexts/oci/repositories/ctf/README.md

 used for the representation of [content](https://github.com/opencontainers/image-spec) of an OCI repository.

 It is used to describe an OCI repository structure.
-Therefore it can be used to describe a subset of repositories of an OCI registry with a subset of artefacts, that can then be imported again into any OCI registry.
+Therefore, it can be used to describe a subset of repositories of an OCI registry with a subset of artefacts, that can then be imported again into any OCI registry.